RomanNahryshko/refurbish/documentation/docs/user-manual/technician/overview.md

 - View device details and repair history

 ## What you can't do
-- Take jobs above your skill level
+- L1 and L2: Take jobs above your skill level
+- L3: Can take all repair jobs
 - Create new repair jobs
 - Do final quality control
 - Manage inventory or order parts